openstack/tacker/doc/source/user/etsi_cnf_healing.rst

   +--------------------------+-------------------------------------------------------------------------------------------+

-How to heal specified with VNFC instances
+How to Heal Specified with VNFC Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Execute Heal of the partial CNF CLI command and check the name and age of pod
 information before and after healing.